minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

   * The database will be expanded with **origin** and **countries of interest** fields to the TEK.
   * The backend services will be expanded to accept the countries of interest per day from the GGD authorization flow<sup>[1](#ggd-auth-flow-footnote)</sup>.
   * The EksEngine will be modified to support the new stuffing requirements described under [Key Stuffing](#Key-Stuffing).
-  * GGD Portal will be modified to allow the GGDs to specify countries of interest per day.
+  * GGD Portal will be modified to allow the GGDs to specify a list of countries of interest per **lab confirmation**.
+The GGDs will *not* provide this information on day-level.

 - Interop server will be implemented, supporting:
   * Upload of our keys (i.e. origin of NL) to the Federation platform.
   * Filtering of keys before upload (**egress** filter)
+    - Risk Transmission level filter will be implemented by a configurable whitelist of levels which may be shared.
+[2](#rtl-filter-footnote)</sup>.
+    - Countres-of-interest filter will be implemented by a configurable switch, if TRUE the data will be shared, if false it won't be.
   * Download of keys from the Federation platform on a regular but configurable schedule.
+  * Our validation rules will be applied to keys incoming from interop.
   * Filtering of keys downloaded (**ingress** filter).
+    - Risk Transmission levels will be normalized by an N > M mapping, per source country with a default provided.
+    - Risk Transmission level filter implemented by a configurable whitelist of accepted levels.[2](#rtl-filter-footnote)</sup>.
+    - Country-of-origin filter implemented by a configurable whitelist of accepted countries.
   * Insertion of keys from origins other than NL into our Exposure Key Sets.

 - No changes will be made to either app.